 - small, shallow water dish

 - plants and/or vines

 That should cover the basics.
 When setting up the enclosure, place branches strategically to give your frogs lots of climbing space.
 Live or fake plants are welcome, depending on your preference.
 “Jungle vines” are helpful as well.

 Between the vines, plants, and branches, your main goal is to provide lots of claiming areas.

 These tree frogs love to sleep on leaves.
 Mine tend to prefer thin leaves, but I’ve seen them sleeping on basically all the plant leaves in their enclosure at one point or another.

-Another reason you may need a light is for live plants.
+Another reason you may need lighting is for live plants.
 Again, special lighting is not needed for the frogs but certain plantlife needs a grow light.
-I recommend a low powered LED grow light.
+I recommend a low-powered LED grow light.
 UVB is fine so long as it’s low-powered; I wouldn’t use anything over 2.0 personally.